 Style Guides

-Glazed nails became the defining finish of the decade because they look expensive, photograph beautifully, and work on every nail length and shape.
-The finish sits between a strong gloss and a full chrome, catching light with a soft shimmer rather than a hard reflection.
+Glazed nails use a soft reflective finish that can be adapted to different nail lengths and shapes.
+The effect sits between a strong gloss and a full chrome, catching light with a soft shimmer rather than a hard reflection.

 • Chrome powder method